 Every time you spend $100, you get $20 off on your next purchase.
 The free smoothie and reduced purchases are both reinforcements distributed after a consistent amount of behaviors.
 It could take a subject two years or two weeks to reach that tenth smoothie – either way, the reinforcement is distributed after that tenth purchase.

 The rate of response becomes more rapid as subjects endure fixed ratio reinforcement.
 Think about people in sales who work on commission.
-They know that they will get an $1,000 paycheck for every five items they sell – you can bet that they are pushing hard to sell those five items and earn that reinforcement faster.
+They know they will get a $1,000 paycheck for every five items they sell - you can bet that they are pushing hard to sell those five items and earn that reinforcement faster.

 Fixed interval reinforcement